Amantadine (By mouth)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, narrow-angle glaucoma, heart disease, low blood pressure, swelling or water retention, epilepsy, or a history of seizures or mental problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, narrow-angle glaucoma, heart disease, low blood pressure, swelling or water retention, trouble sleeping, epilepsy, or a history of seizures or mental problems.
 Tell your doctor if you also have a history of eczema (skin problem) or neuroleptic malignant syndrome (NMS).

 - This medicine may make you dizzy, drowsy, or lightheaded.
 Do not drive or do anything else that could be dangerous until you know how this medicine affects you.
 Standing up slowly from a sitting or lying position can lessen the chance of getting dizzy or lightheaded.

 - This medicine may increase your risk for melanoma (skin cancer), especially if you are using this medicine for Parkinson's disease.
+It may also cause unusual changes in behavior, including gambling urges, binge or compulsive eating, or compulsive shopping, or sexual urges.

 - Do not stop using this medicine suddenly.
 Your doctor will need to slowly decrease your dose before you stop it completely.